 Can I make the dough ahead of time?

-Why is my fry bread greasy?
+Why does my fry bread sometimes come out greasy?

 Why This Recipe Works